ritua2/BOINCatTACC/api/midas_processing/README.md

 Allows the user to provide a set of bash scripts (MUST be bash scripts, ending in *.sh*) that either install new programs or set-up paths.
 The user must make sure that the syntax is correct, otherwise the build will raise an error.
 Makefiles in particular must be set-up using a set-up file.
+In general, avoid using user setup as much as possible, since it increases the size of the image.
+For all setup that does not require network access (package installation, curl, wget, ...) submit the instructions in a bash script executable with the *COMMAND* focus.
 More than one set-up file will be allowed but they will be executed in the order they are present.
 NOTE: Contrary to the command input files, the server will not check that the set-up files are present, so the user is responsible to make sure that they are present.